colinwilson/terraform-hcloud-docker-host/README.md

 # terraform-hcloud-docker-host
 A Terraform module to deploy a single Docker host (in swarm mode) on Hetzner Cloud.
-A separate Hetzner Cloud volume is created and attached to the host as storage for Docker volumes See the variables file for the available configuration settings.
+A separate Hetzner Cloud volume is also created, attached and configured as the Docker root directory.
+See the variables file for the available configuration settings.

 The resources/services/activations/deletions that this module will create/trigger are:

-- Create a server on the Hetzner Cloud Platform
+- Create a server and cloud volume on the Hetzner Cloud Platform
 - Create or use an existing SSH Public Key
 - Installer Docker Compose, Docker and enable Docker Swarm mode